yongseunglee1231/tos-image-builder/README.md

 the image build log.)

 ```
-# ./eos-image-builder --show-apps --trim 300000000 --product eos --personality pt_BR eos3.4
+# ./tos-image-builder --show-apps --trim 300000000 --product eos --personality pt_BR eos3.4
 ```

 Execution
 =========

-To run EIB, use the `eos-image-builder` script, optionally with a branch name:
+To run EIB, use the `tos-image-builder` script, optionally with a branch name:

 ```
-# ./eos-image-builder [options] master
+# ./tos-image-builder [options] master
 ```

 If no branch name is specified, master is used.
 If you want to only run